jmd-dk/concept/_sources/parameters/parameters.rst.txt

 * ``shortrange_params``: By default, the decomposition of tiles into subtiles is dynamically updated throughout the simulation, based on CPU timing measurements (see the paper on
-  ":doc:`The cosmological simulation code CO𝘕CEPT 1.0</publications>`" for details).
+  ':ref:`The cosmological simulation code CO𝘕CEPT 1.0<the_cosmological_simulation_code_concept_10>`'
+  for details).
 This naturally introduces indeterminism, as timing measurements are affected by whatever else is going on within the system, as well as the real-world physical circumstances regarding the hardware.
 The subtile decomposition is controlled by the ``'subtiling'`` sub-parameter of the ``shortrange_params`` :ref:`parameter <shortrange_params>`.

   For deterministic behaviour, you should set some static subtile decomposition, e.g.